 Applicants and students who have been identified or who suspect they have any kind of disability or condition that might affect their learning should contact the Learning Assistance Centre coordinator as early in the application process as possible.

 College Assessments measure an applicant’s skill level in English, math and other areas as required.
 These

-assessments may be written at Ayamdigut Campus through the Testing Centre, and at Yukon College
+assessments may be written at Whitehorse's Ayamdigut Campus and at community campuses throughout the Yukon.

 APPLYING FOR ADMISSION TO YUKON COLLEGE